hucker/loopstate/README.md

-Both of these solutions have issues with usng the len function which means a list with all of the items will need to be created...this is bad in some instances.
-Arguably they both have an issue with code that is inspecting the sequence causing two "things" to be happening in he loop.
-There is also the fatal flaw of using the len funciton to aske the length of the loop, this will be a bad idea if sour items are coming from a generator.
+Both of these solutions have issues with usng the len function which means a list with all of the items will need to be created...this is bad in when using generators.
+Arguably they both have an issue with code that has two things happening.

+The final python code looks like this.
+Simple and concise.

 ```python
     for item,state in loop_state(items):